Department of Naval Science

 All students are welcome to join the program and "test the waters" without immediately incurring a military obligation.

-All midshipmen who successfully complete program and graduation requirements receive commissions as officers in the Navy or Marine Corps.
+All midshipmen who successfully complete the program and graduation requirements receive commissions as officers in the Navy or Marine Corps.

-Applicants are considered without regard to race, sex, creed, or religion.
+Applicants are considered without regard to race, sex, creed,

 We are dedicated to ensuring that each midshipman leads a full and productive University life.
 Midshipmen are encouraged to participate on University athletic teams as well as in campus politics, fraternities, sororities, intramurals, and other organizations.
 Additionally, midshipmen are provided an outstanding opportunity to examine and experience many alternative career paths, social events, and experiences through field trips, summer cruises, and the midshipman military organization.